Read This First

 Prompt 2: What are causes for the proliferation of the unsubstantiated notion that there is a psychic energy humans can access?

-Causes for the Proliferation of the Notion of Psychic Energy need a definition that can sort hard cases.
+Causes for the Proliferation of the Notion of Psychic Energy require sharper edges before the distinction can guide judgment.

-The section turns on Causes for the Proliferation of the Notion of Psychic Energy, Cultural and Historical Factors, and Psychological Factors.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Causes for the Proliferation of the Notion of Psychic Energy, Cultural and Historical Factors, and Psychological Factors in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Causes for the Proliferation of the Notion of Psychic Energy distinct from Cultural and Historical Factors.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Causes for the Proliferation of the Notion of Psychic Energy distinct from Cultural and Historical Factors.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Many religions and spiritual practices emphasize the existence of an unseen force that connects all life.
 These beliefs are often reinforced through rituals, teachings, and communal experiences.